Freedom of Information

 This service cannot be used to access documents that are already available publicly or those that require a statutory fee (ie requesting a copy of your house plans).

-To lodge an FOI request you need to fill in the FoI Application Form (PDF 236kb) and pay the necessary fees listed in the Schedule of Fees (PDF 194kb).
+To lodge an FOI request you need to fill in the FOI Application Form (PDF 892KB) and pay the necessary fees listed in the FOI Schedule of Fees (PDF 194KB).
 The application fee can be waived under certain circumstances.

 Payment can be made via:

-Credit Card – mail the Credit Card Authority form (PDF 73kb) and application together to Bass Coast Shire Council,
+- Credit Card – mail the Credit Card Deduction Authority Form below and application together to Bass Coast Shire Council,

 PO Box 118, Wonthaggi 3995.